 During the ceremony, every student who graduates will have their name and degree appear on screen.
 Stage Clip have helped make this experience more exciting by giving the students an opportunity to add a written message, a photo, a video, or a combination of all three.
 You can do this by following the instructions in the email sent by Stage Clip.

-If you are adding a photo or video, then we’d recommend using the RGU branded Snapchat filter, with hat and gown.
+If you are adding a photo or video, then we’d recommend using the RGU branded Facebook and Instagram filter, with hat and gown.
+These filters can be accessed by mobile devices.
 Watch our summer graduation highlights to see how our previous graduates made use of this feature.

-Remember, you have only until the 26th November to submit your content!
+Remember, you have only until the 9th of July 2021 to submit your content!
 So what are you waiting for?
 Start shooting your DIY Grad content.
 LIGHTS!
 CAMERA!
 ACTION!

 Tips for the perfect DIY Graduation content